-In general, the Department expects that you will administer ED grants in accordance with generally accepted business practices, exercising prudent judgment so as to maintain proper stewardship of taxpayer dollars.
+The Department expects grantees to administer Department grants in accordance with generally accepted business practices, exercising prudent judgment so as to maintain proper stewardship of taxpayer dollars.
 This includes using fiscal control and fund accounting procedures that insure proper disbursement of and accounting for Federal funds.
-In addition, you may use grant funds only for obligations incurred during the funding period.
+In addition, grantees may use grant funds only for obligations incurred during the funding period.

 Title 2 of the Code of Federal Regulations Part 200, "Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards," establishes requirements for Federal awards made to non-Federal entities.
-The Education General Administrative Regulations in 34 CFR (EDGAR) 75, 76, 77, 79, 81, 82, 84, 86, 97, 98, and 99] contain additional requirements for administering discretionary grants made by this Department.
+The Education Department General Administrative Regulations in 34 CFR (EDGAR) 75, 76, 77, 79, 81, 82, 84, 86, 97, 98, and 99 contain additional requirements for administering discretionary grants made by this Department.
 The most recent version of these regulations may be accessed at the following URLs:

-The Education General Administrative Regulations (EDGAR)
+The Education Department General Administrative Regulations (EDGAR)